-- Direct access via a 999 call for ambulance service assistance by a person who is in the geographical area of the NHS Ambulance Trust. - A request from a Healthcare Professional for the urgent transfer of a patient to a healthcare setting on the grounds of an urgent clinical need, such as medically expected patients who have been assessed by the HCP and require transportation to an acute facility within specified timescales, for a person who is in the geographical area of the NHS Ambulance Trust. - Police and / or Fire Service Computer Aided Dispatch (CAD) Link or direct line for a person who is in the geographical area of the NHS Ambulance Trust - NHS 111 calls passed to the 999 Ambulance Service, for a person who is in the geographical area of the NHS Ambulance Trust.
+- Direct access via a 999 call for ambulance service assistance by a person who is in the geographical area of the NHS Ambulance Trust. - A request from a Healthcare Professional for the urgent transfer of a patient to a healthcare setting on the grounds of an urgent clinical need, such as medically expected patients who have been assessed by the HCP and require transportation to an acute facility within specified timescales, for a person who is in the geographical area of the NHS Ambulance Trust. - Police and / or Fire Service Computer Aided Dispatch (CAD) Link or direct line for a person who is in the geographical area of the NHS Ambulance Trust - NHS 111/IUCS calls passed to the 999 Ambulance Service, for a person who is in the geographical area of the NHS Ambulance Trust.

 During periods of increased service pressures, the Provider will operate in accordance with locally agreed REAP escalation levels.
-Where appropriate, this will include clinical or operational support facilitated by the local Commissioner from other Health economy providers.
+Where appropriate, this will include clinical or operational support facilitated by the local Commissioner from other health economy providers through local System Control Centres.